CCExtractor/website/content/public/gsoc/google_summer_of_code_2019.md

 #### Who are we?

 <text size="18px" align="justify"> CCExtractor is originally an
-organization about subtitles and accessibility (our \"official\" description below).
-However, we\'re doing lots of other things that are related, including tinkering with open video hardware (JokerTV), imaging (OCR), and more.
+organization about subtitles and accessibility (our "official" description below).
+However, we're doing lots of other things that are related, including tinkering with open video hardware (JokerTV), imaging (OCR), and more.
 So we have projects that cover a range of interests, despite our core tool being the most amazing subtitle extractor. </text>

 <text size="18px" align="justify"> And now, the official description:
-Whether it\'s because you are learning a new language, have hearing problems or just at a loud place, subtitles are an essential part of enjoying TV and movies for a a lot of people.
-There\'s plenty of tools to manage audio/video, but when it comes to subtitles, the few tools that exist are closed source and extremely expensive.
+Whether it's because you are learning a new language, have hearing problems or just at a loud place, subtitles are an essential part of enjoying TV and movies for a a lot of people.
+There's plenty of tools to manage audio/video, but when it comes to subtitles, the few tools that exist are closed source and extremely expensive.
 CCExtractor is the one tool that is free, portable, open source and community managed that